DENIOS Ltd

 How should a spill tray for storing flammable liquids be designed?

-Spill trays must be impermeable to the stored liquids and must consist of non-combustible building materials.
+Spill trays must be impervious to the stored liquids and contain non-combustible building materials.

 For which substances are steel, plastic or stainless steel spill trays suitable?

-The material from which a spill tray is made from, must be suitable for the stored liquids.
-For the storage of water-polluting and flammable substances such as oils and lacquers, steel spill trays should be used.
+The material from which a spill tray is made must be suitable for the stored liquids.
+Steel spill trays should be used to store water-polluting and flammable substances such as oils and lacquers.
 Available in a galvanized or lacquered version.

 The media resistance list as a proven aid

-In order to be able to select the suitable material for the spill pallet, it is recommended to look into the safety data sheets of the substances to be stored.
+To select the suitable material for the spill pallet, looking into the safety data sheets of the substances to be stored is recommended.
 There you will find all relevant information about storage and transport.

-Our media resistance list also gives you useful information on suitable materials for a wide variety of storage media.
-The corrosion resistance of the spill pallet materials used as well as their compatibility with the stored substances must be verifiable.
+Our media resistance list also provides information on suitable materials for various storage media.
+The corrosion resistance of the spill pallet materials used and their compatibility with the stored substances must be verifiable.

 Chemical stored Concentration Steel 1).
 4) S-Steel 2) PE 3)